crypdick/obsidian-llm/README.md

    - `bump-note-status`: suggest bumping of a note's status based on the content
    - `bump-journal-status`: suggest bumping of a journal's status based on the content
    - `spell-check-titles`: spell check all note titles
+   - `linkify`: suggests missing wikilinks in the body of each note

 ## Usage

+When running the steps, it is recommended to close Obsidian to prevent conflicts with the vault.
+This can happen if the vault is open and Obsidian is updating the `modified` timestamp of the files.

+The exception is when running the `spell-check-titles` task, as this does not modify the files.
+Files should be renamed manually in Obsidian so that it propagates the updates to wikilinks.

+## Recommended workflow
+1) Correct title spelling errors first, or else future LLM calls may hallucinate the correct spellings
+2) Adding aliases helps with later linking steps.
+3) Linkify now that aliases are added and titles are corrected.
+4) Bump note status now that links are added.

 Please see the [Command-line Reference] for details.